telepresenceio/telepresence/reference/cluster-config.md

 # Cluster-side configuration

-For the most part, Telepresence doesn't require any special configuration in the cluster, and can be used right away in any cluster, as long as the user has adequate [permission](../rbac).
+For the most part, Telepresence doesn't require any special configuration in the cluster and can be used right away in any cluster (as long as the user has adequate [permissions](../rbac)).

 However, some advanced features do require some configuration in the cluster.

-# TLS
+## TLS

-If other applications in the cluster expect to speak TLS to your intercepted application (perhaps you're using a service-mesh that does mTLS), in order to use `--mechanism=http` (or any features that imply `--mechanism=http`) you need to tell Telepresence about the TLS certificates in use.
+In this example, other applications in the cluster expect to speak TLS to your intercepted application (perhaps you're using a service-mesh that does mTLS).

+In order to use `--mechanism=http` (or any features that imply `--mechanism=http`) you need to tell Telepresence about the TLS certificates in use.

-Tell Telepresence about the certificates in use by adjusting your workload's (eg. Deployment's) Pod template to set a couple of annotations on the intercepted Pods:
+Tell Telepresence about the certificates in use by adjusting your [workload's](../intercepts/#supported-workloads) Pod template to set a couple of annotations on the intercepted Pods:

 ```diff